yashu1wwww/Bookmyshow-Movies-Auto-Interest-With-Multiple-Accounts/README.md

 Open the command prompt in that folder and

+## enter in cmd undetected_chromedriver

 ## enter im.py.
 Alternatively, you can rename the file and run it."

-## To By Chrome enter in cmd undetected_chromedriver

 👉Note:-

 👉If you have the latest version of Selenium, the code may not run

-👉open cmd and enter pip uninstall selenium
+👉open cmd and enter

+pip uninstall selenium

 And enter